voschezang/coding-handbook/subjects/control.md

 # Control & Guidance

 Control implies structure.
 It attempts to avoid disorder and uncertainty.
+An alternative to control are incentives.
+These stimulate "right" behaviour.

 [toc]